-A leader begins a separate conversation with or two of the students.
-A few others sit and listen but dare not take part.
+Two other students each begin their own separate conversations.
+A few others sit and listen, but dare not take part.
 That is not a discussion because each is doing something different.
 The leader has excluded the rest of the group from the discussion.

 II.
-THE VALUE OF THE SMALL GROUP
+ADVANTAGES AND LIMITATIONS OF SMALL GROUP DISCUSSION